 Introduction to Speech and Theater Arts 3-5:30 with Tosca Giustini

 Explore the dramatic arts!
 In this program, children will learn how to tell stories through monologues, scene study, improvisation, devised theater pieces, and theater games.
 They will also learn about the history of the dramatic arts, theater’s role in our amazing city of New York, and what it means to be a part of a theater ensemble.
+As storytelling is such a crucial part of the Waldorf curriculum, this program allows children to expand upon and more deeply consider what they’ve learned in class by discovering how to tell stories in a different way.
 There will be an optional performance at the end of the semester so students can hone their skills in front of a live audience.
-Storytelling part of the curriculum, this program weaves more traditional theater speech and arts into the love children already have for storytelling giving them a more upright etc building on what they’ve already been learning in classes.
 Grades 3-8